 Large pond for fishing, swimming, paddling, and small motorboats.
 Winter activities here include ice skating and ice fishing.

 Oldham Pond is also sometimes known as Monument Pond.
 It takes its name from a prominent Pembroke family who built a home on its shores in the late 1690s. in the early 1900s, one of the town ice houses was located on Oldham Pond.
 Summer cottages sprang up around the pond in the 20th century, but now its 2.8 miles of shoreline is heavily developed with year-round houses and a summer camp.
 Monument Island and two smaller islands stand within the pond.
 The depth of Oldham Pond averages 10 feet with a maximum of 15 feet.
 Motorboaters: be advised that numerous rocky shoal areas within the pond are not marked on depth maps.
 Jet skis are prohibited.

-Before European colonists arrived, the Pembroke Ponds were home to a settlement of Mattakeesetts, a division of the Native American tribe known as the Massachusett.
+Before European colonists arrived, the Pembroke Ponds were home to a settlement of Mattakeeset, a band of the Native American tribe known as the Massachuseuk (or Massachusett).
 They named their settlement Namassakeesett, or “Place of Much Fish.”
-Primarily during the summer months, Native Americans would come to the Pembroke Ponds to fish and grow food.
 They set up a fishing weir at the outlet of Furnace Pond.

-Wampatuck (also known as White Goose and White Deer) was a sachem of the Mattakeesett tribe.
-He was born in 1627, and became sachem in 1672.
+Wampatuck (also known as White Goose and White Deer) was Chief Sachem of the Mattakeesett.
 He maintained a lodge just off the pathway between Furnace and Oldham Ponds.
 This spot — on a promontory jutting into Furnace Pond — was later named Sachem’s Point in his honor.
 The restaurant Lucky Dawg (formerly Hosea’s), is now located there.

 Habitats and Wildlife